Kiln: The Intelligence Layer Between Ideas and Physical Objects

 3.1 Material Knowledge Base

-The Design Intelligence layer maintains structured data on 52 materials spanning FDM, SLA, SLS, and specialty processes.
+The Design Intelligence layer maintains structured data on 25 FDM materials with full engineering properties and 45 brand-specific filament profiles.
 Each material entry includes mechanical properties (tensile strength, elongation, impact resistance), thermal properties (glass transition, heat deflection, print temperatures), design constraints (minimum wall thickness, maximum overhang angle, bridging distance), and recommended applications.
+The brand catalog maps real-world filaments (Hatchbox PLA, Prusament PETG, eSun PLA+, etc.) to engineering properties and purchase sources.

 Agents query this knowledge base when selecting materials for a design.
 The system can recommend materials based on functional requirements (outdoor use, food safety, flexibility, heat resistance) and flag incompatibilities between material choice and design geometry.